What is a landslide? Types, causes, effects & prevention

 External activity

-A landslide can be caused by a number of external factors other than water and soil stability.
-Primarily earth vibrations such as earthquakes, volcanic eruptions and human activity (mining or traffic) are the obvious causes.
-A slope’s strength can also be impacted by the removal of vegetation, weathering – where a material’s strength is reduced due to freeze thaw cycles and mineralogical changes – and the arrangement of the rock layers..
+A landslide can be caused by several external factors other than water and soil stability.
+Primarily, earth vibrations such as earthquakes, volcanic eruptions, and human activity (mining or traffic) are the obvious causes.
+A slope’s strength can also be impacted by the removal of vegetation and weathering, where a material’s strength is reduced due to freeze thaw cycles and mineralogical changes, and the arrangement of the rock layers.

 The varying effects of landslides

-Landslides are not uncommon.
-They occur in all regions across the globe, with varying degrees of severity.
-Many are minor slope failures with minimal consequences, where even local people may be unaware of the landslide.
-At the other end of the scale are humanitarian disasters involving catastrophic loss of life and destruction.
-In between these extremes are a variety of landslide types, including both minor and major failures, resulting in differing degrees of damage to buildings, properties, businesses, people and animals.
+In between these extremes are a variety of landslide types, including both minor and major failures, resulting in differing degrees of damage to buildings, properties, businesses, people, and animals.

 Landslide prevention techniques

-The easiest way to prevent a landslide is to avoid building in areas that are – or might become – prone to landslides.
-However this is not always an option; unique assessments are often used to show the conditions for a landslide exist.
-In such cases, there are measures that can be taken to reduce the potential for a landslide to occur, such as steep slope reinforcement, installing structures using pile foundations and checking surface drainage.
+The easiest way to prevent a landslide is to avoid building in areas that are or might become prone to landslides.
+However, when this is not always an option, unique assessments are often used to show that the conditions for a landslide exist.

 Construction of safe steep slopes

 Sometimes it is desirable to construct earth slopes or embankments with steep faces.
 Steep slopes reduce land take and are lower in cost than constructing vertical retaining walls.
-The steep slope can be made stable and prevent landslides by the inclusion of soil reinforcement in the form of high strength geogrids.
-Tensar have developed systems for the design and construction of reinforced soil slopes up to 70° face angle: TensarTech Natural Green and TensarTech GreenSlope.
+The steep slope can be made stable and prevent landslides by the inclusion of soil reinforcement in the form of high-strength geogrids, such as the Tensar Basetex.
+Tensar has developed systems for the design and construction of reinforced soil slopes with face angles of up to 70°: TensarTech Natural Green and TensarTech GreenSlope.

 Repair of failed slopes

-An alternative approach to landslide repair, first introduced in the 1980’s, involves re-use of the failed soil material but with the inclusion of soil reinforcement in the form of Tensar geogrids.
-This solution has been widely used across the globe for reinstatement of failed slopes and landslides in highways, rail and other infrastructure works, both in urban and rural areas.
-The TensarTech Slope Repair System includes design advice and support from Tensar’s experienced design team.
+An alternative approach to landslide repair, first introduced in the 1980s, involves the reuse of the failed soil material, incorporating soil reinforcement in the form of Tensar geogrids.
+This solution has been widely used across the globe for the reinstatement of failed slopes and landslides in highways, rail, and other infrastructure works, both in urban and rural areas.
+The TensarTech Slope Repair System includes design advice and support from Tensar’s experienced design team and our Tensar+ geotechnical software.

 Next steps